iotifiedBigYus/mustapekka/diary.md

 It feels like the front end code for the character was too complex, so I'm trying to dumb it down.
 I'm gonna have to leave it in a visually broken state for now.

+## Sam, 21.4.2024

+The player code is somewhat cleaner now, but still bloated.
+I dislike that there is two umbrella timers, one for the drag and one for the sprite.

+There is a bug where the sofa starts pushing you if you change direction beside it.
+I'm thinking of making actor collisions not physics based, so it will get fixed later.

+Friction is now applied separate from running, so changing direction feels sluggish.